 Since the level of efficiency offered by a mask depends on factors such as the filtration efficiency, quality of the material and the fit of the mask on the wearer’s face, the careful selection of mask is important to achieve the desired result.
 The filtration capacity of mask materials can vary depending on the filter media.
 The fit of masks varies considerably between those which are held in place by ear loops fastened behind the wearer’s ears to those with tie bands around the head and a nose clamp that can be shaped to the wearer’s nose.

 Mask manufacturers and producers of other Personal Protection Equipment typically also use tensile testers to perform physical strength tests to evaluate material and functionality performance.
 Made from paper or other non-woven materials masks are subjected to tensile forces until they tear.
-The connection of the ear-loop straps to the mask is tested to make sure it is strong enough to withstand use without breaking.
+The connection of the ear-loop straps to the mask is tested to make sure it is strong enough to withstand use without breaking and is complementary to the head harness strength test.
 Sterile packaging is peel-tested to make sure it can be opened easily whilst still retaining its protective barrier characteristics.

 Interchangeable fixtures enable both tensile and compression checks to be performed on all mask materials and components—pull-off and push-out tests plus tear and puncture resistance checks.
 Software control ensures repeatable and efficient running of routines to international and in-house standards.

 Disposable face masks designed for use with manual and automatic resuscitators and ventilators are also subject to physical strength tests.
 The check valves which limit airflow are tested to measure the torque required to mate effectively with connectors.
 Mecmesin’s computer-controlled torque testing systems provide the necessary level of precision and control to perform these tests.

 - MultiTest test stand, motorised or software-controlled tensile/compression test system

 - Appropriately-rated loadcell for expected loads